darlangui/darlangui/README.md

 Hey there!!
 I am Darlan, aka [**@darlangui**](https://twitter.com/darlan__gui) :wave:😊

-Learning quickly and efficiently putting everything into practice in the best possible way.

 I have experience with Dev-Ops, Cybersecurity, Systems Development, Front-end web programming, and Back-end web programming.
 My main knowledge in technologies are **PHP**, **Java**, **Python**, **JavaScript**, **Dart**, **C/C++**, **C#**.
 I am also comfortable using **Laravel**, **Angular**, **Django**, **Flutter**, and **AWS Service**.

 Furthermore, I am always in constant learning in the cybersecurity field, exploring topics such as cryptography, authentication, authorization, and security vulnerabilities.
 I believe that cybersecurity is a crucial aspect of technology, and I am always looking for ways to improve my skills in this area.